By Andrew Cunningham

 The Golden Horseshoe Postcard Club in Hamilton, Ontario, has published the second in its series of books on Hamilton-Wentworth postcards.
 We’ve seen these; the production quality is really great!
 Ordering information is here.

-Speaking of Hamilton, McMaster University’s crowdsourcing project has concluded, with 18,000 descriptions of postcards supplied by helpful Internet volunteers.
-The next phase of the project will be to organize the collection and the descriptions for public access.
+Also in Hamilton, McMaster University’s crowdsourcing project has concluded, with 18,000 descriptions of postcards supplied by helpful Internet volunteers.
+This extensive digital archive is now available to view online.
 Thanks to the TPC members who contributed descriptions.
 The McMaster Library posted a note earlier this year about the many winter scenes in its postcard collection, which include some very nice RPPCs from all over Canada.

 Anyone with similar information for future postings is welcome to send it to firstname.lastname@example.org and we’ll do our best to include it.